ibotdotout/ibotdotout.github.io/_posts/2016-03-03-docker-reduce-image-size.md

 and compressed file that your extracted when you finish your installation.

-> Much remove in same layer, remove in another layer not help to reduce
+> Must remove in same layer, remove in another layer not help to reduce
 > image size.

 ```